How to Improve Your Garden Using Last Year’s Lessons

 Planning Your Garden from Last Year: strawflowers growing along the white picket fence

-Tining and consistency are key when it comes to watering your garden.
+Timing and consistency are key to watering your garden.
 Establishing a regular watering schedule based on your garden’s specific needs and the climate in your region is essential.

-Early morning watering is typically the best practice so it allows the plant to absorb moisture before the heat of the day.
+Early morning watering is typically the best practice, allowing the plant to absorb moisture before the heat of the day.

 Use a moisture meter or finger test to assess soil moisture levels.
 My favorite method is to stick a finger into the soil near your plant’s roots.
 If it feels dry 1-2 inches below the surface, it’s time to water.
 Avoid overwatering as it can lead to root rot and other issues.

-Adjust your watering schedule during periods of heavy rainfall or cooler weather to avoid waterlogged soil.
+Adjust your watering schedule during heavy rainfall or cooler weather to avoid waterlogged soil.
 Be prepared to increase watering during hot and dry spells.

 greenhouse and apricot colored strawflowers growing in the garden